 My husband loves to tell me that I don’t understand how the world works.
 In this way, he’s able to dismiss and make fun of my observations and ideas.
 If he’s the only one who knows about the “real world” then he can discount anything I say as naive or worthless.

-Whenever I have had a business idea or pursued my own business, he’s found every way to make me believe my ideas couldn’t work.
+Whenever I have had a business idea or pursued a home business, he’s found every way to make me believe my ideas couldn’t work.
 He says that by being critical he is only trying to help me avoid problems.
 But how is, “Are you sure you’ll be able to keep up with that?” supposed to make me think constructively?

 Or, “I’ll tell my friends about your web design thing, but your integrity is going to get me in trouble at work!”
 It’s a long convoluted story about how that could happen, but here he’s telling me that something he “admires” in me is my downfall.
 He values it, but he shouldn’t…and I shouldn’t value it either because integrity causes him problems.

 Other Types of Verbal Abuse